 “Integrated land resource management” means examining all uses of land in an integrated manner to minimize conflicts, to make the most efficient trade-offs and to link social and economic development with environmental protection and enhancement.

 “Less favoured areas (LFA)” are areas where agricultural production or activity is more difficult because of natural handicaps, e.g. difficult climatic conditions, steep slopes in mountain areas, or low soil productivity.

+„Natural habitats” means terrestrial or aquatic areas distinguished by geographic, abiotic and biotic features, whether entirely natural or semi-natural.

 “Observer” means observer defined under the Article 14 paragraph 5 of the Carpathian Convention.

+“Organic production” is an overall system of farm management and food production that combines best environmental practices, a high level of biodiversity, the preservation of natural resources, the application of high animal welfare standards and a production method in line with the preference of certain consumers for products produced using natural substances and processes.

 “Parties” means Parties to this Protocol.